yonch/memory-collector/docs/ci/aws-setup.md

 1. Configure your organization to allow fine-grained tokens.
 In Organization Settings -> Third-party Access -> Personal access tokens -> Settings, allow access via fine-grained personal access tokens
 2. Create a fine-grained personal access token here: https://github.com/settings/personal-access-tokens/new
 3. Set the resource owner to be the organization
+4. Set the permission scope to "Only select repositories", and select the repo with the GitHub Action
-4. In Organization Permissions, give access to "Self-hosted runners" (read and write)
+4. In Repository permissions, add "Administration" (read and write)

 ## GitHub Workflow Configuration